hathora/builder/docs/tutorial_among_us.md

 The full code for the UI can be found at https://github.com/hathora/among-us-tutorial/tree/develop/client/web -- it's roughly 130 lines of typescript.

-To see the final result, run `hathora dev` and visit http://localhost:3000:
+To see the final result, run `hathora dev` and visit http://localhost:3000.
+Here's an example of two players joining the same game instance:

 [mp4](https://user-images.githubusercontent.com/5400947/154386873-a5dd9dbe-fe98-4943-87a8-e5f59fec9107.mp4 ":include")